agardnerIT/killercoda_tutorials/logpusherDT/step2.md

 Create a new Tab by clicking the `+`{{}} button next to `Tab 1`{{}} at the top of the terminal window.

-When tab 2 has loaded, switch over to it and click the following to generate a trace:
+When tab 2 has loaded, switch over to it and click the following to generate a log line:

 ```
 docker run --network host \